has plenty of benefits including improving focus, overall satisfaction, and

 Stop eating when you are full

-stop, not when the food is all gone.
-The goal is to eat until you are
+not when the food is all gone.
+The goal is to eat until you are comfortably

-comfortably full and satisfied.
-Usually it depends on how physically active you
+full and satisfied.
+Usually it depends on how physically active you are, or how

-are, or how much sleep you got the previous night.
-Save the food on your plate
+much sleep you got the previous night.
+Save the food on your plate for another

-for another meal.
-This will also encourage you to waste less, which is a key
+meal.
+This will also encourage you to waste less, which is a key part of

 Mindful eating is a simple, yet effective technique to help you gain control over your eating habits.
 If conventional diets don’t work for you, then perhaps this is the solution.
 A mindful eater chooses what and how much to consume – and results often show that our body needs less than we usually eat.
 An effective way to get started is to pick one meal (per day) and apply these tips.
 When you get the hang of it, you will be able to apply it to more meals.
 Change will not happen overnight, but stay faithful to these habits and you are going to see the results eventually.